-- Going on from this Counsellor survey, there are numerous opportunities for further data research including: - Comparison of responses between Christian counsellors and those who hold a non-Christian affiliation - assuming the 'non-Christian cohort' can be increased. - Further questions regarding supervision can be researched, analysed and published. - The survey included an extensive quantitative measure of respondent level of religiosity using external standardized measures.
-In this research, the hypothesis was that propensity to use S/R Interventions would be proportional to the level of religiosity of the individual practitioner.
-Early analysis suggests this is not the case and a deeper and broader dataset is needed before any reliable conclusions can be drawn. - In this survey, respondents were asked to respond to a set a of qualitative questions regarding their perceptions of why counselling is 'successful' and why it might 'fail'.
-This data will be analyzed to draw out common themes for future publication - Non-Counsellor Mental Health Professionals such as Psychologists and Social Workers are currently underrepresented in the survey data-set.
+- Survey respondents were asked to respond to a set a of qualitative questions regarding their perceptions of why counselling is 'successful' and why it might 'fail'.
+This data will be analysed to draw out common themes for future publication - Non-Counsellor Mental Health Professionals such as Psychologists and Social Workers are currently underrepresented in the survey data-set.
 An intentional campaign to include their responses will hopefully not only increase the size of the overall research sample but also enable comparison between Mental Health Professionals. - Respondents were asked to indicate when they first graduated - this will allow analysis as to whether the practice of counsellors 'matures' after graduation in particularly with respect to the use of S/R Interventions. - Counsellors were asked about their propensity to use particular modalities and models which may provide insights once analysed.